ImplFerris/rust-in-production/README.md

 # Rust in Production - List of companies use Rust
 This is a list of companies known to use Rust in their production systems, based on public information.
 Note that many companies may use Rust without publicizing it, so this list provides a fair idea of Rust's adoption in various industries.

+### **Note:**
+This list is not exhaustive; rather, it aims to provide evidence of Rust's adoption in production environments for those who may doubt its usage by companies.
+The aim is not to index all, just whatever possible to give a fair idea.

 ## Technology Companies